The product is made from

 - Bleaching agents (to increase the brightness of pulp from recovered paper)

 In the cleaning of our waste water we use flocculation agents and nutritients for the biological treatment to secure that no negative impact on water quality comes from our mills.

-This product is approved for the EU Ecolabel.
+This product is not approved for the EU Ecolabel.

 Fulfilment of Packaging and Packaging Waste Directive (94/62/EC): Yes

 Revision date: 2019-05-31

 This product is produced at SKELMERSDALE mill, GB and certified according to BRC-IoP, FSC Chain-Of-Custody, ISO 14001 (Environmental management systems), ISO 9001, and OHSAS 18001.